Dissertation Advisory Committee and Thesis Defense

 Keeping students on track towards excellence and completion of thesis research

 At least two DAC members must be from the group of GPN training faculty (ideally one from each campus).
 The final 5 member composition of the DAC at the defense includes a minimum of 2 readers of the dissertation.
 At least one thesis reader must not be a collaborator on the thesis project, although she/he can be a collaborator with the laboratory.
 The thesis mentor is the first reader.
 A completed Request for Special Service Appointment Form must be submitted for each non-BU committee member; students should submit these forms through the GMS registrar forms website.
-An electronic copy of the form should be emailed to the GPN Assistant Director (email@example.com) for forwarding to GMS as soon as the committee is formed.
+An electronic copy of the form should be emailed to the GPN Assistant Director (email@example.com).
+GMS will send the requesting student notice of the approval of the Special Service Appointment.
 The outside member can be a second or third reader, although this is not required.
 Members of a student’s Qualifying Exam Committee can also participate on their DAC; in fact, the three examining committee members may often end up being the readers of the dissertation, but this is not mandatory.
 The Chair of the committee cannot be a reader of the dissertation.
 The Chair’s chief responsibility is to make sure that the student works with the office to schedule the necessary meetings and serves as an interface between the committee’s recommendations to the student and any other concerns that the student or mentor may have during the training process.
 The Chair also formally introduces the student at the open defense presentation.